cherryvarsha99/giftVoucher/README.md

 - API - 30 or greater

-- Tested with pixel API phones  API > 30 /30
+- Tested with pixel API phones  API > 30 /30  adnt he below are tested  devices used  to test this app

+- Pixel 2 XL API 30 Android 11.0(Target)
+- Pixel 3 XL API 30 Android 11.0(Target)
+- nexus 5x API 30 ANdroid 11.0(target)

+## Test Credentials
+one can access the app by registering themselves and will be able to login .Used Firebase to store the data and, user must register to access  and  can use the below test credentials

+Username: test@com, password: pass123 ;

 ## Sequence of the application :